-The Manchester Group uses the sport facilities at Castlebrook High School in Bury.
+The Manchester Group is based at Radcliffe, opposite the Metrolink station.
 We meet each Saturday morning for the regular practice.
 From 9 am until 12 noon.
 Other visits and activities take place at various times and locations as announced.

 Further Information and details about Kyudo